 Why I Love The Benefits Of Outdoor Exercise

-As many of you in the PWR Community know, strength training is my favorite type of training.
-I don’t include much cardio in my week, however, there is one exception.
-When I can, I love to get outdoors to experience the beauty of nature.
+As many of you in the PWR Community know, strength training is my favorite type of training, but when I can, I love to get outdoors to experience the beauty of nature.

 Before I begin to tell you why I can’t stress enough the importance of finding an exercise style YOU love!
 When you choose the exercise that fits into your own life, you’ll find it easier to keep up your healthy lifestyle and exercise will become part of your daily practice.